We all know water is our most precious resource – let’s do our best to conserve water.

-For information on installing a rainwater tank, please use these links:
+For information on installing a rainwater tank:

 Greywater is household wastewater that has not come into contact with toilet waste.
 It comes from the kitchen sink, dishwasher, bath, shower, bathroom hand wash basin, clothes washing machine, and laundry trough.
 Water from household air conditioners is not greywater, and there is no objection to its reuse on gardens.